 Previously, Zanchi was the Founder and Director of Biodesign for Digital Health at the Stanford Byers Center of Biodesign and holds a Ph.D. in Electrical Engineering (Stanford University).

-Nina Capital has raised 18M€ for its debut inaugural fund and so far, has invested in 17 companies that develop technologies to assist physicians in cancer detection or stroke management, among other healthcare needs.
+Nina Capital has raised 18M€ for its debut inaugural fund and has invested in 17 companies that develop technologies to assist physicians in cancer detection or stroke management, among other healthcare needs.

-We talked with Marta-Gaia Zanchi and Sebastian Anastassiou, associate at Nina Capital, about how the healthcare industry is growing in Barcelona and what is their role as active investors in their portfolio companies.
+We talked with Marta-Gaia Zanchi and Sebastian Anastassiou, associated at Nina Capital, about how the healthcare industry is growing in Barcelona and their role as active investors in their portfolio companies.

 You moved from Silicon Valley to Barcelona in 2019 to fund your health tech venture capital fund, Nina Capital.
 Why in Barcelona?

-Marta: The idea behind Nina Capital was to build a firm that would fill a gap in Europe at the intersection of healthcare and technology, and at the earliest stages of startup creation.
+Marta: The idea behind Nina Capital was to build a firm that would fill a European gap at the intersection of healthcare and technology and at the earliest stages of startup creation.
 To decide where it would be, I made a list of criteria.
-I thought it made sense to be somewhere that had an international reputation in terms of quality of healthcare and excellence in life science research, and Barcelona came out at the very top in my research.
+I thought it made sense to be somewhere with an international reputation regarding healthcare quality and excellence in life science research.
+Barcelona came out at the very top in my research.

 You have a long career in the digital health industry, with different roles while working in Silicon Valley.
 How did you become an investor in this sector?